cburgmer/json-path-comparison/README.md

 # json-path-comparison
-Comparison of the different implementations of JSONPath.
+Comparison of the different implementations of JSONPath and language agnostic test suite.

-Our goal is to show features of [JSONPath](https://goessner.net/articles/JsonPath/) in available libraries, and call out differences where libraries are not aligned.
+Our goal is to show features of [JSONPath](https://goessner.net/articles/JsonPath/) in available libraries, and support library authors to align on differences in their implementations.

 See https://cburgmer.github.io/json-path-comparison/ for the table generated from the queries in [./queries](./queries).